News & Analysis

 Flight schedule disruptions are financial hammer blows to airlines.
 Their customers lose confidence resulting in lost sales, ticket cancellations and refunds...they are saddled with additional costs including extra fuel and ground handling for diverted flights, landing and parking charges at the diversion airports, and re-accommodating passengers...paying ATNS for extra en-route navigation and air traffic charges with diversions.
 Aaron Munetsi, AASA CEO

 Despite the challenges, the continent presents significant opportunities in aviation.
-We have all the ingredients for success and growth.
-We have a common purpose and a vision but we urgently need to fix some things that trip us up just as we’re about to cross the threshold.
+We have the ingredients for success and growth...a common purpose and vision but we need to fix what trips us up just as we’re about to cross the threshold.
 Aaron Munetsi, AASA CEO

 Airline Member Routes & News